Closer (Kim Wilde album)

 Closer is the fifteenth studio album by English singer and songwriter Kim Wilde.
 It was released on 31 January 2025 through Wildeflower Records and Cherry Red Records, following her 2018 studio album Here Come the Aliens.

 Critical reception

 Ben Hogwood of MusicOMH stated that the album "is truly a family affair", highlighting Wilde's voice which "has never sounded better" and praising the album's "versatility across several genres."
 He noted that Wilde's "piercing tones" cut through "the massive productions," complementing her "chrome-plated vocals perfectly."
 Connor Gotto of Retropop rated the album 4 stars, calling the album "effortlessly fresh" and deemed it "as strong as any other body of work from her career and a testament to the long-running legacy of one of British pop’s first families of music".

-Closer sold 3.881 copies in the first Week in UK.